Coherent pressure structures in turbulent channel flow: Introduction

-\citet{hu2006wall} conducted a series of numerical simulations of channel flows up to $Re_{\tau} = 1440$ in order to examine the power spectra of wall pressure and shear stress.
+Regarding the power spectra of wall pressure and shear stress, \citet{hu2006wall} conducted a series of numerical simulations for channel flows up to $Re_{\tau} = 1440$.
 The authors compared their results with spectra of channel, pipe and boundary-layer flows at several Reynolds numbers.
-The wall pressure spectrum showed a reasonable collapse for $Re_{\tau} \geq 360$ and use of inner scaling for the higher frequencies and outer scaling for the lower frequencies, as previously observed by \citet{choi1990space}.
+The wall pressure spectrum showed a reasonable collapse for $Re_{\tau} \geq 360$, with inner scaling for the higher frequencies and outer scaling for the lower frequencies, as previously observed by \citet{choi1990space}.
 The premultiplied frequency spectra exhibited a peak at $\omega^+ \approx 0.3$.
-This peak frequency is in agreement with the results obtained by \citet{anantharamu2020analysis}, which conducted DNS of channel flow at $Re_{\tau} = 180$ and 400 aiming at exploring the source of wall pressure fluctuations. \citet{anantharamu2020analysis} also found that the wall pressure fluctuation peak for the premultiplied wavenumber spectra corresponds to a streamwise wavelength ${\lambda_{x}}^+ \approx 200$, where ${\lambda_{x}}^+ = 2 \pi / \alpha^+$, for fluctuations in the buffer layer for $y^+ \approx 15$, where $y^+$ is the wall-normal coordinate in inner (wall/viscous) units.
+This peak frequency is in agreement with the results obtained by \citet{anantharamu2020analysis}, which conducted DNS of channel flow at $Re_{\tau} = 180$ and 400 aiming at exploring the source of wall pressure fluctuations. \citet{anantharamu2020analysis} also found that the wall pressure fluctuation peak for the premultiplied wavenumber spectra corresponds to a streamwise wavelength ${\lambda_{x}}^+ \approx 200$, where ${\lambda_{x}}^+ = 2 \pi / \alpha^+$, for fluctuations in the buffer layer for $y^+ \approx 15$, where $y^+$ is the wall-normal coordinate in inner (wall/viscous) units and $\alpha^+$ is the streamwise wavenumber in inner units.
 A pressure premultiplied spectrum peak in the range ${\lambda_{x}}^+ \approx 200$ to 300 was also reported by \citet{panton2017correlation}, who studied several DNS databases of channel flow for $Re_{\tau}$ up to 5186, and zero pressure gradient boundary-layer flows for $Re_{\tau}$ up to 1271.
 In addition, \citet{panton2017correlation} proposed scaling laws for the pressure statistics at the wall, inner and outer layers.